Home

 event=<name> then a single JSON object.
 That’s the contract.
 The decoder does the rest.
 Real rogue MCP servers in the wild won’t be this polite, of course — but the symptoms of their behavior (a process named *-mcp.js, a shell child, a TCP listener on 7444, a JSON-RPC tool_call over stdio with an exec_command method) are inevitable.
 The lab’s rogue server reproduces those symptoms faithfully, so the detection logic targets the symptom set rather than the specific log format.

-The 13 Rules: Every Detection That Matters
+The Rule Pack: Every Detection That Matters

 Anchors (100200, 100208)